 How Hormones Get Imbalanced:

-Without hormones, our bodies would never be able to reach homeostasis or equilibrium.
+Without hormones, our bodies would never be able to reach homeostasis, or equilibrium.
 Fluctuating hormone levels are more common in women than men because of the menstrual cycle, but there are several reasons why hormones can become imbalanced.
-Most of the time, imbalances are the result of disruptions in your life or certain habits that impact you negatively.
+Most of the time, imbalances are the result of disruptions in your life or certain habits that impact your negatively.
 Illnesses and medical conditions can also affect your hormones.

 Common Signs of Hormone Imbalance: